vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 _all_ charge attempts have been made.

-The status of a charge will be `PROCESSING` while Vipps is taking care of business, from the `due` date until the `retryDays` have passed.
-After that the status will be `CHARGED` or `FAILED`.
+The status of a charge will be `PROCESSING` while Vipps is taking care of business, from the `due` date until the charge has succeeded, or until the `retryDays` have passed without a successful charge.
+The final status will be `CHARGED` or `FAILED`.
 See the API documentation for more details.

 See:
 [Charge states](https://github.com/vippsas/vipps-recurring-api/blob/processing/vipps-recurring-api.md#charge-states).